Get out of the classroom and into the community! Immerse yourself in Parisian culture, make connections, and gain invaluable hands-on experience.

 Please watch this short video to better understand the placement process:

 Internship opportunities vary semester by semester; therefore, no specific placement list is available.
 Placement opportunities reflect trends in the context of the French job market.
 Some sample placement industries include: Advertising, Arts, Business, Film, Hospitality, Journalism, Law, Marketing, Politics, Occupational Therapy, Physical Therapy, Psychology, Sociology, Public Relations, and Theater.
 If you do not see your industry of interest or have questions, email email@example.com.

 This 4 credit course includes a weekly seminar and two full days and one half day (Monday-Friday) for their internship.
 Internship placements are made by EUSA, an organization partnering with NYU.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Please note: Students must also be able to dedicate two full days and one half day (Monday -Friday) for their internship.
-If you are planning to participate in the internship program, please keep this in mind as you finalize your courses.
+Students must dedicate two full and one half day during the week (Monday to Friday) to intern.
+If you plan to participate in the internship program, please keep this in mind as you begin scheduling your courses.